svmpsp/bad-framework/README.md

 We recommend installing BAD inside a virtualenv.

 To create and activate the virtualenv run:

-> $ virtualenv --python=python3 bad-venv
+> $ virtualenv --python=python3 .bad_venv

-To activate the virtualenv run
+To activate the virtualenv run:

-> $ source venv_bad/bin/activate
+> $ source .bad_venv/bin/activate

 Then, install BAD inside the virtualenv using pip with:

-> pip install bad-framework
+> $ pip install bad-framework

 To check if BAD is installed run:

-> bad -h
+> $ bad -h

-This should print the command usage.
+which should print the command usage.

 ## Usage
 BAD requires a set of some configuration files in order to run correctly.

-BAD can create a default configuration with
+You can create a default configuration with:

-> bad init
+> $ bad init

-This command overwrites previous configuration files in the current directory, to avoid naming collision and data losses, we recommend moving to and empty directory before running **init**
+**WARNING:** the **bad init** command overwrites previous configuration files in the current directory.
+ To avoid naming collision and data losses, we recommend moving to and empty directory before running **bad init**

 Create a new directory with:
 > $ mkdir bad-installation && cd bad-installation